saumya-guptaa/Nav.ar/README.md

 - Xcode Editor is used for deploying the app for IOS.
 - Placenote Cloud is used as Database for saving the maps.

-This project is specifically built for IOS devices as th placenote SDK works only on IOS.
+This project is specifically built for IOS devices as th placenote SDK works only on IOS and the app is built on MacBook.